trojerz/Trans2k/README.md

 blenderproc debug rendeding_machine.py 1
 ```

 Now the Blender UI opens up, the scripting tab is selected and the correct script is loaded.
-To start the Rendering Machine pipeline, one now just has to press `Run BlenderProc`.
+To start the Rendering Engine pipeline, one now just has to press `Run BlenderProc`.
 Note that sequences will not be rendered, only the scene will be generated inside blender UI.

 ### Post-processing of data